 5. Use the power of mobiles

 Mobile phones have so many amazing features.
-Take GPS — you can use this on your website so when someone searches for your location details, you can give step-by-step directions from where that person is to your business.
-Also most mobiles are connected up to social media sites automatically, so sharing content on social sites is highly effective and you don’t have to reinvent the wheel.
+Take GPS, for example.
+You can use this on your website so when someone searches for your location details, you can give step-by-step directions from where that person is to your business.
+Most mobiles are connected up to social media sites automatically, so sharing content on social sites is highly effective and you don’t have to reinvent the wheel.